StuartZaq/wutc-rus/markdown/albann-fills_rus.md

 ### 18.14 Rhydaman

 In the shadow of the city, 32 bitter villagers in their houses of fresh timber labour.
 Rhydaman was burnt for resistance during the conquest, and has never recovered.
 In another generation, it will be abandoned.
 Some of the eldest dream of inculcating resistance in the hearts of the youth, but such dreams are scorned.
 The only act of defiance carried out is refusing to learn Norse.
+One, Coel, carries a shield of oak - they were told it would hold off any blow, mortal or magic, by a father killed before their eyes.

 A destitute group of families beg travellers to find their husbands - pitch-diggers, who went North-West.
 They have no bounty to give.